jpcorreia99/Flask-RESTful/README.md

  * Update: promote an user to admin;
  * Delete: delete an user.

-Only an user with admin permissions is able to perform this tasks
+Only an user with admin permissions is able to perform this tasks.

 ## Products